bnb/bnb.im/posts/is-mdm.md

 Basically, I converted the Rust version from the blog post and then added conditional checking of platforms through Node.js's provided `process.platform`.

-The macOS check is pretty stragihtforward - it uses the exact command from the blog post:
+The macOS check is pretty straightforward - it uses the exact command from the blog post:

 ```js
 function isMdmMacOS() {